Microsoft-Web/NodeCamp/Presentation/BuildingTheBackend/BuildingTheBackend/Demo.md

 <a name="segment3" />
 ### Creating a DocumentDB database account ###

-1. Sign in to the online [Microsoft Azure Preview portal](https://portal.azure.com/).
+1. Sign in to the online [Microsoft Azure portal](https://portal.azure.com/).

 1. In the Jumpbar, click **New**, then **Data + Storage**, and **Azure DocumentDB**.